-Kombucha Brewing: How Is Kombucha Made?
+Kombucha Brewing 101: How Is Kombucha Made?

-The Science behind Kombucha
+The Science Behind Kombucha Brewing

 Have you ever wondered how kombucha is made?
 How does it get its fizz and unique taste?
 There’s a reason why kombucha is reportedly the fastest growing product in the functional beverage market.
 Nielsen found kombucha to be one of the most popular low-alcoholic fermented beverages in the world.

+We source our teas thoughtfully, partnering with tea buyers who carefully curate tea leaves from some of the world’s best growers.
 With tea as the foundation for kombucha, we think the tea part matters.
 So do our customers who choose our kombucha over so many other options.

 After the tea is brewed, the fermentation process is where science takes over.
 A combination of specific yeast and bacteria are added to the sweet tea, often referred to as SCOBY.
 SCOBY stands for “symbiotic culture of bacteria and yeast”.
 The sugar from the sweet tea feeds the SCOBY, aiding in its growth of beneficial colonies of bacteria.

 You can even see this bacteria on the bottom of many kombucha bottles.
 It’s often referred to as “the mother.”
 If you see this floating in your kombucha, don’t fear!
 It’s perfectly natural and nothing to be afraid of.

 However, you’re not likely to see bits of SCOBY in any Brew Dr. bottles.
 This actually has to do with our carbonation process — We’ll explain!

 Those bits of SCOBY typically form during a process called secondary fermentation, or bottle conditioning.
 After a primary fermentation, some brewers allow the kombucha to ferment a little more in the bottle, producing carbonation.